hrishikesh1990/freelancer_report/docs/6-top-7-freelance-websites-to-hire-developers.md

 #### Cons:
 * No vetting of applicants
-* Ideal only for very small tasks, not extensive projects/ engagement
+* Ideal only for very small tasks, not extensive projects/ engagements

 ## How to Choose the Right Platform for your Business?
-Each website mentioned above has its own use-case – the key is to understand these nuances and choose the one which aligns with your requirements, depending on particulars like how big or small your project is, what technology it calls for, and what your budget is.
+Each website mentioned above has its own use-case.
+The key is to understand these nuances and choose the one which aligns with your requirements.
+The particulars include how big or small your project is, what technology it calls for, what your budget is, etc.

 Below are three broad categories that projects can be classified into, which will guide you through your decision-making process.